A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

 \subsection{Control reproduction number}

-In epidemiological models, the Basic Reproduction Number (BRN) $R_0$ is the expected number of secondary cases produced by a typical infected individual in a completely susceptible population during its entire infectious period \cite{diekmann1990}.
-In many classical epidemic models, $R_0$ is a threshold parameter that determines whether a major epidemic outbreak can occur or not.
-For deterministic models, when $R_0<1$ the introduction of a small enough number of infected individuals gives rise to at most few cases, and then the epidemic dies out.
-Instead, when $R_0 > 1$, a large epidemic outbreak occurs.
-In particular, in the latter case one may observe an epidemic peak followed by disease extinction, convergence to an endemic equilibrium, or the presence of stable limit cycles.
-See, for instance, the recent review \cite{PuglieseReview} for an extensive discussion on these aspects in vector-borne epidemic models.

-When intervention/control strategies are implemented in an otherwise fully susceptible population, one refers to the reproduction number as the \emph{Control Reproduction Number} (CRN), denoted with $R_c$, which shares with $R_0$ the same threshold property \cite{pellis2022}.
+In epidemiological models, the BRN $R_0$ is the expected number of secondary cases produced by a typical infected individual in a completely susceptible population during its entire infectious period~\citep{diekmann1990}.
+When intervention or control strategies are implemented in an otherwise fully susceptible population, the relevant threshold quantity is referred to as the \emph{Control Reproduction Number} (CRN), denoted by $R_c$.
+This quantity shares the same threshold property as $R_0$~\citep{pellis2022}.

-In this section, we compute the CRN $R_c\coloneqq R_c(p,q)$ for the model with protective behaviour \eqref{VBH}, following the general principle of \cite{diekmann1990}.
+In this section, we compute the CRN $R_c\coloneqq R_c(p,q)$ for the model with protective behaviour \eqref{VBH}, following the general framework introduced in~\cite{diekmann1990}.
 In particular, we apply the Next Generation Matrix (NGM) method described in \cite{diekmann2010construction, van2002}.
-To do this, we observe that model \eqref{VBH} admits the DFE
+To this end, we first observe that system~\eqref{VBH} admits the DFE

-Then, we focus on the epidemic at its beginning, i.e. we let $S_{P}+S_{NP}\approx 1$ and $1-I_M\approx 1$, and we consider the linearised equations for the infected individuals around the DFE
+We then focus on the early stage of the epidemic.
+In particular, we assume that the total human susceptible fraction satisfies~$S_{P}+S_{NP}\approx 1$ and that the mosquito population is almost entirely susceptible, i.e. $S_M=1-I_M\approx 1$.
+We therefore consider the linearised system for the infected compartments around the DFE

 where $\rho$ and $l$ are defined as in \eqref{ratiosLM}.
-Following \cite{diekmann2010construction, van2002}, we define a matrix accounting for \emph{infection}
+Following~\cite{diekmann2010construction, van2002}, we define a matrix accounting for \emph{infection}